-A conviction for Aggravated Murder, Murder, Voluntary Manslaughter, Involuntary Manslaughter, Reckless Homicide or Aggravated Vehicular Homicide may well result in a lifetime behind bars in the Ohio penitentiary system.
+A conviction for Aggravated Murder, Murder, Voluntary Manslaughter, Involuntary Manslaughter, Reckless Homicide, or Aggravated Vehicular Homicide may well result in a lifetime behind bars in the Ohio penitentiary system.

 A charge of Aggravated Murder may be a capital offense, carrying the death penalty under certain circumstances.
-Lesser offense such as Negligent Homicide, Vehicular Manslaughter and Vehicular Homicide are misdemeanors under Ohio law, with the potential for local jail time.
+Lesser offense such as Negligent Homicide, Vehicular Manslaughter, and Vehicular Homicide are misdemeanors under Ohio law, with the potential for local jail time.

-Prosecuting attorneys will pursue these types of charges with a determined vengeance, for obvious reasons.
+Prosecuting attorneys will pursue these types of charges with a determined vengeance, for apparent reasons.
 In their eyes, the accused individual is always guilty, and they will endeavor to put that individual behind bars for as long as possible.

-Murder, Manslaughter and Homicide charges have to be challenged at the trial level.
-Once the defendant is convicted there is practically no hope in the appellate system.
+Murder, Manslaughter, and Homicide charges have to be challenged at the trial level.
+Once the defendant is convicted, there is practically no hope in the appellate system.

 “One of the most striking lessons I recall from the Death Penalty training I received years ago, is that ‘Your client is 98% dead if you lose at trial’.
 The ONLY shot you will ever get to overcome this type of charge will occur at the trial court level.” – Attorney Dan Weisenburger

 Sometimes special defenses apply when a person is accused of these types of offenses.
-Self-defense may serve to excuse the act, depending on the applicable laws and definitions, including the duty to retreat, the castle doctrine and the defense of others.
+Self-defense may serve to excuse the act, depending on the applicable laws and definitions, including the duty to retreat, the castle doctrine, and the defense of others.
 The assistance of a lawyer is indispensable.

-Other defenses may apply, such as alibi, coercion or insanity (NGRI or Not Guilty by Reason of Insanity).
+Other defenses may apply, such as alibi, coercion, or insanity (NGRI or Not Guilty by Reason of Insanity).

-Attorney Dan J. Weisenburger more than 30 years courtroom experience in the field of criminal law, including cases involving Aggravated Murder, Murder, Attempted Murder, Involuntary Manslaughter, Voluntary Manslaughter, and Vehicular Homicide.
+Attorney Dan J. Weisenburger has more than 30 years of courtroom experience in the field of criminal law, including cases involving Aggravated Murder, Murder, Attempted Murder, Involuntary Manslaughter, Voluntary Manslaughter, and Vehicular Homicide.
 This includes many successful jury verdicts.

 As a Board Certified Criminal Defense Specialist, Attorney Weisenburger is fully committed to utilizing all available legal resources, thoroughly investigating accusations, and creating innovative defense strategies to protect individuals from criminal prosecution.

 NEVER discuss the case in a phone call from the jail, as these calls are recorded and turned over to the prosecuting attorney for use in the case.

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUI lawyer, a family law lawyer or estate planning, wills, trusts, and probate lawyer, nor the formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.

-The attorneys in our law firm primarily service Portage County courts (Ravenna and Kent), and Summit County courts (Akron, Stow, Barberton).
+The attorneys in our law firm primarily service Portage County courts (Ravenna and Kent) from our office in Ravenna, and Summit County courts (Akron, Stow, Barberton) from our office in Stow.
 Cases in all other courts in North East Ohio, such as Cuyahoga County courts, are handled under specific terms and conditions.